zupzup/reactgym/README.md

     * list of exercises, field for reps (number), field for weight (number), counter starts when 'save' is pressed

 #TODOS:
+* mask for menu when it's open
+* back-handling for '/', cleaner way to register back animation
+    * refactor to flux?
+AppStateStore maybe?
 * fake-crud for exercises
 * fake crud for workouts
 * trainings